CoreyLBS13/Fall2022_CSC403_Project_Team_Squonk/README.txt

     2) quitBtn_Click(object sender, EventArgs e)
         - Triggers when the quitBtn on the death screen is clicked.
 This closes the entire application

+Seonghoon Yi

+FrmLevel.cs
+    - Added time limit that starts autumatically after opening FrmLevel.cs
+    - Adjusted enemies' health so that the game is balanced overally.
+    - Added an NPC, squonk that is the trophy of player after defeating the boss enemy.

+FrmWin.cs
+    - I built this to use as a winning screen once the player collide with the squonk.
+    - I made the winning music(made by Corey) auto-played with opening this file.